sanfinity-Iot/openremote/User-Guide:-UI-components.md

 _See the [Developer Guide for the current status](./Developer-Guide:-Working-on-the-UI)_

-In the main branch and online demo, we have a [[Demo Smart Building|Demo-Smart-Building]].
-There is a front-end example which illustrates how the Basic UI components can work.

 We have a series of basic UI components, and more advanced project specific components.
 The current available components can be found in [openremote / ui / components](https://github.com/openremote/openremote/tree/master/ui/component):
 - or-bottom-navigation
 - or-header